Skip to content

 Call Quality

-if you are looking for a neckband with great call quality then nothing comes close to Infinity Glide 120 under 1500 Rs.
+if you are looking for a neckband with great call quality this is the one to buy!

-We did about 30 calls and 80 percent of people were not able to distinguish whether we were talking via phone or a 1500 Rs worth neckband!
+We did about 30 calls and 80% of people couldn’t distinguish whether we were talking via phone or a 1500 Rs neckband!

 Hence, we would give Infinity Glide 120 an 8.5/10.